TidalPaladin/git-ssh-wrapper/README.md

 # git-ssh-wrapper

 Implements a Python wrapper that enables specific identity files to be used when cloning specific repos.
 If no identity is specified a generic SSH command will be used.
+This application was created to solve issues that arise when using multiple deploy keys to clone multiple private VCS Pyton dependencies.

 ## Usage